saleor/saleor-docs/docs/deployment/heroku.md

 ## Enabling Elasticsearch

-By default, Saleor uses Postgres as a search backend, but if you want to switch to Elasticsearch, it can be easily achieved using the Bonsai plugin.
-In order to do that, run the following commands:
+Saleor uses Postgres as a search backend by default.
+If you want to switch to Elasticsearch, use the Bonsai plugin and run the following commands:

 ```console
 $ heroku addons:create bonsai:sandbox-6 --version=5.4